Pumpkin Snickerdoodles

 • Egg Yolk: Let this come to room temperature before starting.

-• Canned Pumpkin: Make sure not to use pumpkin pie filling.
+• Canned Pumpkin: Make sure not to use pumpkin pie filling as it’s pre-sweetened and spiced.

-Pumpkin cookie with a bite taken out of it.
+Pumpkin snickerdoodle with a bite taken out of it.

 While these pumpkin snickerdoodles do take a little over 2 hours to make in total, most of that time is chilling time.
 So, technically, they only require 10 minutes of real prep work.
-And it’s super easy prep work, too.
-See for yourself in the following steps:
+Below is a quick recipe overview, but pleaseย scroll to the recipe card at the bottom of this post for full instructions and to watch the step-by-step video.

-Mix in the Pumpkin Purée: Add pumpkin purée, stopping occasionally to scrape down the sides.
-Once the pumpkin purée is fully combined, slowly add the flour mixture.
+• Mix in the pumpkin purรฉe: Add pumpkin purรฉe, stopping occasionally to scrape down the sides.
+Once the pumpkin purรฉe is fully combined, slowly add the flour mixture.
 And mix until everything is just combined, and no more dry flour is visible.

-Preheat the Oven: Once the dough has chilled, preheat the oven to 350°F. Line baking sheets with parchment paper or a silpat and set aside.
+• Preheat the oven: Once the dough has chilled, preheat the oven to 350ยฐF.
+Line baking sheets with parchment paper or a siplat and set aside.

-Bake for 10-12 Minutes: Once out of the oven, immediately tap the cookie sheet against the counter top several times.
+• Bake: Bake the cookies for 10-12 minutes then immediately tap the cookie sheet against the counter top several times.
 Allow the cookies to cool for 5 minutes before moving to a cooling rack.
 Continue this process for the rest of the dough.
 Enjoy!

 • Storage Note for Chilling the Dough: A large bowl can also be used to store the snickerdoodle dough in the fridge.
 Make sure to place plastic wrap against the dough to prevent too much air from getting in (that would dry the dough out).